hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 ## Prerequisites {#pre}
 Before starting the integration, make sure your environment meets the following prerequisite:

-- LDAP server is up and running in a network accessible from the overcloud.
+- LDAP server is up and running and is network accessible from the overcloud.

 ## Generate configuration files {#config}